 The question is: How should the nurse researcher respond to the request from the church leader based on available evidence or recommendations about who to screen for diabetes, how to conduct screenings for diabetes, and whether a community-based event such as a health fair is the best approach?

 SYSTEMATIC REVIEWS: UTILITY AND DEFINITION

 Questions such as those facing the nurse researcher and church leader arise almost every day.
 Researchers and health care providers are always looking for ways to meet an expressed need, improve practice, stimulate behavior change among patients, or create or change a program or policy.
-Using the diabetes screening example, health care providers may wonder how to best screen for diabetes, asking whether it is better to use a survey based on risk factors as recommended by the American ...
+Using the diabetes screening example, health care providers may wonder how to best screen for diabetes, asking whether it is better to use a survey based on risk factors as recommended by ...